moves-rwth/storm/documentation/usage/running-storm.md

 </div>

 `storm` tells us that -- on average -- we will have to flip our fair coin 11/3 times.
 Note that we had to escape the quotes around the reward model name in the property string.
 If the property is placed within a file, there is no need to escape them.

+{:.alert .alert-info}
+More information on how to define properties can be found [here](properties.html).

 #### Example 2 (Analysis of a PRISM model of an asynchronous leader election protocol)